- Mike Ryall

 Dr Michael J. Ryall has worked for over forty years, both in the UK and abroad, in the practice of design and construction of a wide variety of bridges.
 He has also taught and developed both undergraduate and postgraduate Bridge Engineering courses at the University of Surrey, and run bridge-related courses worldwide.

 Primary: Civil and structural engineering professionals involved in bridge management.
 Postgraduates studying Bridge Engineering as part of a MSc in Civil or Structural Engineering, Infrastructure Management and Sustainable Infrastructure.
+Secondary: Bridge engineers work within transportation departments, consultants, contractors, and local authorities interested in all aspects of bridge maintenance, safety and management.

 Published: November 2009